 API Stability Long-Term

-The fleetInstallationToken() GraphQL query is used to get the Fleet installation token.
+The fleetInstallationToken() GraphQL query is used to get the Fleet installation token and related information, such as installation commands.

 Syntax